pashov/audits/Report-template.md

 # Disclaimer

 A smart contract security review can never verify the complete absence of vulnerabilities.
 This is a time, resource and expertise bound effort where I try to find as many vulnerabilities as possible.
 I can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
+Subsequent security reviews, bug bounty programs and on-chain monitoring are strongly recommended.

 # About **pashov**